Kids Turkey Headbands Craft are perfect for the fall season and for decorating on Thanksgiving day. Check out some more

-- The first thing to do is all your construction paper to the size and length you need them.
+- The first thing to do is all your construction paper to the size and length you need.

 - Use brown construction paper as the band around your child’s head.
 I used two strips for each and stapled the ends together, but you can also glue them if you like.
 If you glue, make sure to allow it time to dry.
 If not, the headband will fall apart.
 After stapling one end, I wrapped it around each of their heads to see where it needed to be stapled again.

 - I drew the turkey’s body on brown construction paper using a pencil.

 - Cut the orange construction paper into strips.
 This will be the turkey’s legs.

 - On a piece of construction paper, draw your child’s hand.
 Stacking all the colors together, cut out the hand prints.

-You can easily find a turkey body template on Pinterest or even a simple Google research.
+You can easily find a turkey body template on Pinterest or a simple Google search.

 - I had to help my youngest with the legs, but I showed my oldest daughter once, and she got the hang of it.
 Your little ones might need help folding the strip in the correct direction, but it’s a great way to practice fine motor skills.

 - Using the orange strips of construction paper, fold the paper like an accordion, back and forth.

 - Glue the turkey’s feet at the bottom of your accordion strips.

-- Now you are ready to glue all the pieces on your brown head band.
+- Now you can glue all the pieces on your brown headband.

 - Glue the turkey’s body on the front of the headband and the legs dangling to the side.

 - For the handprints, you can either glue or staple them on.

 My girls wanted to wear their turkeys, so I stapled the handprints on the back (on the inside of the strip), knowing that they would not wait for the glue to dry.

 I think they enjoyed this craft!
 They wore their turkey headbands all afternoon, and even the hubby thought it was cute.